InspiryThemes/realhomes-docs/docs/index.md

 !!! info "Important"

-    This documentation is last updated on **16th April, 2024** and current RealHomes Theme version is {== **4.3.0** ==}
+    This documentation was last updated on **April 16th, 2024**, and the current version of the RealHomes Theme is {== **4.3.0** ==}

-Thanks for purchasing **RealHomes Theme**.
-Any question that is beyond the scope of this documentation should be searched on our <a target="_blank" href="https://support.inspirythemes.com/">knowledge base</a> OR asked on our <a target="_blank" href="https://support.inspirythemes.com/login-register/">support platform</a>.
-You can visit <a target="_blank" href="https://support.inspirythemes.com/knowledgebase/how-to-get-themeforest-item-purchase-code/">this knowledge base article</a> to learn about how to get item purchase code from themeforest.net to sign-up on our support site.
+Thank you for choosing the **RealHomes Theme**.
+For any inquiries not covered in this documentation, please search our <a target="_blank" href="https://support.inspirythemes.com/">knowledge base</a> or reach out through our <a target="_blank" href="https://support.inspirythemes.com/login-register/">support platform</a>.
+If you need assistance with obtaining your item purchase code from themeforest.net to register on our support site, refer to <a target="_blank" href="https://support.inspirythemes.com/knowledgebase/how-to-get-themeforest-item-purchase-code/">this article</a>.

 ## What's new in v4.3.x?